jigx-com/jigx-docs-examples/docs/Widgets/value.md

 | `style`           | By default the value is positive.
 To show a negative value set the `style:` `isNegative` to `true`.                                 |
 | `top`             | The <a href="https://docs.jigx.com/examples/titles" target="_blank">titles</a> component will be added to the top of the widget.    |

-## Examples and code snippets ****
+## Examples and code snippets

 :::::ExpandableHeading
 ### Value widget (2x2)

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/GYzrsAD8f1eWOTTTZwaBG_img7893iphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/GYzrsAD8f1eWOTTTZwaBG_img7893iphone13blueportrait.png" size="74" width="1570" height="2932" position="center" caption="Value widget with number" alt="Value widget with number"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/GYzrsAD8f1eWOTTTZwaBG_img7893iphone13blueportrait.png" size="74" position="center" caption="Value widget with number" alt="Value widget with number"}
 :::

 :::VerticalSplitItem
 This example shows a value widget configured with a number value, a `format` unit and `align` right.
 A `component.title` is added at the `top` and `component.trend` at the `bottom` to show additional information.

-**Examples:
+**Examples**:
-**See the complete example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/value/static/value-static-2x2.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/value/static/value-static-2x2.jigx).
-See the complete example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/value/dynamic/value-dynamic-2x2.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/value/dynamic/value-dynamic-2x2.jigx).
 :::
 ::::